funktionale-programmierung/bob2015/2026/koppmann.md

 For the tutorial, we will use [this GitHub repository](https://github.com/mkoppmann/Type-Driven-TypeScript-Development).
 It contains instructions to get you prepared for the tutorial.
-We recommend checking out the repository and installing all requireed software beforehand if you plan on attending.
+We recommend checking out the repository and installing all required software beforehand if you plan on attending.

 ### Michael Koppmann